We just learned that currency prices are affected a great deal by changes in a country’s interest rates.

 But don’t despair if you can’t tune in to the live event.
 As soon as the speech or announcement hits the airwaves, news agencies from all over make the information available to the public.

-Currency analysts and traders alike take the news and try to dissect the overall tone and language of the announcement, taking special care to do this when interest rate changes or economic growth information are involved.
+Forex analysts and traders alike take the news and try to dissect the overall tone and language of the announcement, taking special care to do this when interest rate changes or economic growth information are involved.

-Much like how the market reacts to the release of other economic reports or indicators, currency traders react more to central bank activity and interest rate changes when they don’t fall in line with current market expectation.
+Much like how the market reacts to the release of other economic reports or indicators, forex traders react more to central bank activity and interest rate changes when they don’t fall in line with current market expectation.

 It’s getting easier to foresee how a monetary policy will develop over time, due to an increasing transparency by central banks.

 Yet there’s always a possibility that central bankers will change their outlook in greater or lesser magnitude than expected.
 It’s during these times that marketing volatility is high and care should be taken with existing and new trade positions.